Jeffresh/boolean-calculator-sintax-direct-translation/README.md

-# boolean-calculator-sintax-direct-translation
+# Sintax direct translation: Boolean Calculator

+## Abstract
-Design grammar and implement a top-down/ bottom-top translator that represent a boolean calculator using python.
+Design of grammar and his implementation using a top-down/ bottom-top analyzer/translator that represent a boolean calculator using python.